Rynaro/Rynaro.github.io/_posts/2019-12-12-setup-simple-sftp-server-in-minutes.markdown

 After this, you can send the **partner** credentials to **Partner**. :joy:

-This "tutorial" has purpose to show a simple way to build an sftp server using only Linux resources.
-As you can see, this "tutorial" doesn't go deep inside security major efforts.
+This "tutorial" has the purpose to show a simple way to build an sftp server using only Linux resources.
+As you can see, this "tutorial" doesn't go deep inside major security efforts.
 But, you can easily enforce your security, using Linux resources too, or using the service providers (aws, Digital Ocean, etc) tools.